C4AI/blab-controller/INSTALL.md

 */somewhere/blab-controller/blab-controller/manage.py*.
 Non-absolute directories will be relative to */somewhere/blab-controller*.

-Some of the steps only apply to specific environment types (development, production, test) and should be skipped in other environments.
+Some steps only apply to specific environment types (development, production, test) and should be skipped in other environments.

 - Install